-Very easy to learn, tutorials are very in-depth and provide insight to future events.

 -Tutorials for Prince/Princess Points and can easily be earned with progression and being tentative to request from villagers.

--Graphics and sound are beautifully done, not causing much issue for players who don’t want to deal with old school sounds.
+-Graphics and sound are beautifully done, not causing many issues for players who don’t want to deal with old school sounds.
 The sound and music remind me of the time-frame from the early 16-32bit era, very welcomed, and nice.

--Circle Pad works wondrous with this game as does the directional pad
+-Circle Pad works wondrously with this game as does the directional pad

--Animations are beautiful rendered and are highly in-depth and welcomed for this matter.
+-Animations are beautifully rendered and are highly in-depth and welcomed for this matter.
 Gives a true old school JRPG feel.
-Combat is much like many hack-and-slash RPG’s, very welcomed, loved, and fits plesantly with the Animal Crossing-esque village tending, and of course the farming and agriculture portion of the game.
+Combat is much like many hack-and-slash RPG’s, very welcomed, loved, and fits pleasantly with the Animal Crossing-esque village tending, and of course the farming and agriculture portion of the game.

 -The ability to name, choose gender, and of course make decisions for your character in conversations leads to amusing moments that will leave a player laughing.

--Even with the beautiful graphics, the 3D in the game caused a bit of problems with the eyes, and that could be due to needing adjustment to the games 3D appearance.
+-Even with the beautiful graphics, the 3D in the game caused a bit of a problem with the eyes, and that could be due to needing adjustment to the games 3D appearance.